wso2/docs-is/en/docs/samples/using-stream-processor.md

 ----

-Now that you have successfully deployed a Siddhi application for risk based login, you can configure WSO2 Identity Server to receive data from this Siddhi application and set up rules for adaptive authentication.
-Follow the [Risk-Based Adaptive Authentication tutorial](risk-based-apative-auth.md) to set this up.
+Now that you have successfully deployed a Siddhi application for risk-based login, you can configure WSO2 Identity Server to receive data from this Siddhi application and set up rules for adaptive authentication.
+Follow the [Risk-Based Adaptive Authentication tutorial(risk-based-apative-auth.md) to set this up.